News

 • If you’ve been employed by the same employer during this entire time, it’s likely you have not suffered an actionable event worth initiating legal action.
 But assuming you did (such as being fired), if you’re unable to limit the potential claim at least to some extent, it’s unlikely that it would be possible to convince a judge or jury of a specific illegal (and actionable) event.
 Although it’s possible there could be something illegal contained in all this information, the rest of it would probably be used against you.
 An attorney would probably not be interested in taking on this possible case.

 • “My co-worker said that someone said that I’m not a good employee.
-They’re saying that to everyone at work.”
+They’re saying that to everyone at work.
+I want to sue for defamation.”

-• There is no defamation within the employment context.
+• There is very rarely defamation within the employment context.
 Also, if your primary concerns are essentially office-related “gossip,” Mr. Sud will not represent you.

 • “My boss made me look bad in front of everyone by commenting on my mistakes at work or my performance problems.”